dansmyers/IntroToCS/Challenge_Projects/1-Personality_Quiz.md

 - [Pokémon type](https://www.buzzfeed.com/sarahtooley5/what-pokamon-type-are-you-248el1snke)?
 (Poison).
 - [Minor villain from "Jojo's Bizarre Adventure"](https://www.buzzfeed.com/puppetmaster64/which-minor-jojo-villain-are-you-42nxcnqrfi)?
 (Steely Dan, and I didn't even have to make that up).

-Buzzfeed is still the leading purveyor of these online quizzes, offering insight into, for example, how [your controversial anime opinions will reveal your true Hogwarts house](https://www.buzzfeed.com/shualien/tell-us-some-of-your-unpopular-anime-opinions-and-aailsw3wr0).
+Buzzfeed is still the leading purveyor of these online quizzes, offering insight into, for example, [what kitchen appliance you are based on your food preferences](https://www.buzzfeed.com/catmjohnston/which-kitchen-appliance-are-you-based-on-your-food-8arc2wkfy8).

 In this project, you're going to use your knowledge of culture, relationships, and Python to write a program that implements a Buzzfeed-style personality quiz.
 Your quiz can be about anything that you want.
 This program will let you practice writing a completely self-designed program that's a bit larger than anything we've done so far.